 The best way to get rid of mice is to prevent them from entering in the first place.
 Follow these three steps to survive mouse season:

 - Weather proof and rodent proof your home.
 This will lead to electric bill savings and peace of mind.
 Make sure there are no gaps around doors or windows, and that everything is sealed up tightly.
 A lot like cold air, rodents can squeeze in through very small openings.

 - Store items in air tight, chew proof containers.
 Keeping winter gear neatly stored will clear the clutter, while reducing stress and rodent hiding spots.
 Sealing pantry items in air tight containers will help them last longer, and keep them safe from hungry pests.

-- Use a natural rodent repellent.
-Getting rid of mice is as easy as setting out a pouch of Stay Away® Even if it's too cold to go outside, the fresh, woodsy scent will remind you of the outdoors while repelling rodents.
+- Use a botanical rodent repellent.
+Getting rid of mice is as easy as setting out a pouch of Stay Away® Even if it’s too cold to go outside, the fresh, woodsy scent will remind you of the outdoors while repelling rodents.